 About Richard Sheehe

-Richard Sheehe is a PR/marketing strategist and corporate storyteller who has built a reputation for award-winning writing over a 25+ year career.
+Richard Sheehe is a PR/marketing strategist and corporate storyteller who has built a reputation for award-winning media training, strategy and writing over a 25+ year career.
 A former NBC national news correspondent and writer for The New York Times and Associated Press, Richard served as a spokesman and public relations AVP at a major university and strategic communications director for a large, Congressionally-chartered association before becoming a full-time consultant and trainer in 2009.

 Richard is also a Senior Research Fellow at George Mason University’s Center for Health and Risk Communication.
 He has also been a curriculum adviser and instructor for the CDC’s Crisis and Emergency Risk Communication (CERC) program since 2003, and he also served as CERC Project Manager at the National Public Health Information Coalition.
 As an executive at George Washington University, Richard oversaw the media response during GW Medical Center’s direct involvement in 9/11, the anthrax attacks and the hospitalizations of U.S. Vice President Dick Cheney and other high profile patients, and he is also a former adjunct professor of Communications at GW.